Collaborative Structure

 French Language Services Table

 The purpose of the French Language Services Co-Design Expert Table is to strategically advise, guide and support all the groups and projects shown in the GR OHT collaborative structure in the delivery of and access to French language services for the Francophone population.
-The Table will also advise the Steering Committee.
+The Table also advises the Steering Committee.

 Others